Kirk Walker: Personal life

-Walker came out as gay to his Oregon State softball team in 2005, announcing he and his partner, Randy Baltimore, were adopting a daughter named Ava.
-They had to register with a public agency, and he did not want his players to learn about his being gay from anyone else.
-While still the coach of that team, he came out to the website Outsports in 2007.
+Walker came out as gay to his Oregon State softball team in 2005, announcing he and his partner, Randy Baltimore, adopted a daughter named Ava.
+Because they had to register with a public agency, he did not want his players to learn from anyone else.
+He came out to the website Outsports in 2007.
 He was the first openly gay male coach in NCAA Division I history.